 There is an alternative model for local lakes (a model option), the ilake connectivity model.
-The ilake connectivity model simulates the ilake as a chain of small connected lake sections (Iks) with different height of their outflow threshold.
+The ilake connectivity model simulates the ilake as a chain of small connected lake sections (lks) with different height of their outflow threshold.
 Depending on water volume in the ilake one or several of the lake sections can be disconnected from the chain (zero outflow with water level below the threshold).
 The precipitation and evaporation are divided by the lake sections depending on their fraction of the ilake area, but the runoff from land area is divided by the lake sections depending on their fraction of the catchment area.
 In case the water level of a lake section is above its threshold, its outflow is calculated.
 The outflow of each lake section is calculated using the universal rating curve using general or region specific model parameters same as a simple ilake.
-The outflow of a lake section is of course also added to the receiving lake section before that one's outflow is calculated.
-Depending on how far upstream from the last lake section of the chain there is inflow from the above lake section, that fraction of the ilake area is the ilake's current connectivity.
+The outflow of a lake section is of course also added to the receiving lake section of the chain there is inflow from the above lake section, that fraction of the ilake area is the ilake's current connectivity.
 The catchment area of the lake sections above this border is the currently non-contributing catchment area.